ajwilkie1/hs-elective-arrays-lab/README.md

 ***Pick a partner for this lab (or work in a group of three)***

-We're going to use test driven development (TDD) to write a set of methods that will help us organize and choose our electives for the year. ***First click on the fork icon above to fork and clone this lab to get the files onto your computer.*** The file where you will write your code is called `elective.rb` and the tests are in the spec directory in a file called `elective_spec.rb`.
+We're going to use test driven development (TDD) to write a set of methods that will help us organize and choose our electives for the year. ***First click on the fork icon above to fork and clone this lab.*** The file where you will write your code is called `elective.rb` and the tests are in the spec directory in a file called `elective_spec.rb`.

 As you work, remember to constantly run `rspec` in terminal in the lab directory.
 It's how you'll test that you're getting the correct outcomes!